yegappan/lsp/README.md

-:LspGotoTypeDef|Go to the type definition of the keyword under cursor :LspHighlight|Highlight all the matches for the keyword under cursor :LspHighlightClear|Clear all the matches highlighted by :LspHighlight :LspIncomingCalls|Display the list of symbols calling the current symbol.
+:LspGotoTypeDef|Go to the type definition of the keyword under cursor :LspHighlight|Highlight all the matches for the keyword under cursor :LspHighlightClear|Clear all the matches highlighted by :LspHighlight :LspHover|Show the documentation for the symbol under the cursor in a popup window.
+:LspIncomingCalls|Display the list of symbols calling the current symbol.
 :LspOutgoingCalls|Display the list of symbols called by the current symbol.
 :LspOutline|Show the list of symbols defined in the current file in a separate window.